Selling A Home In Nevada

 13. Wiring of Funds- Congratulations!
 Your funds will be wired to your bank account and will arrive with no hold on the funds within 1 business day of closing.
 If you are doing a concurrent closing on another property, the escrow company can fund your purchase instead of wiring the monies.

-Of course, I am the Realtor you’ll want.
-My wife and partner Terri and I have been working together since 1996.
-She started in Las Vegas Real Estate in 1993, and we teamed up together in 1996.
-We became top-producing Realtors because we operate differently due to my building expertise.
+We became top-producing Realtors in 1999 because we operate differently and due to my building expertise.
 Our goal is to protect our clients.
 Most people are concerned about legalities.

 The Best Buyer’s Agent in Las Vegas